 I had to arrange for the out-patient clinic.
 My surgeon gave me a list of recommended physical therapists.
 Your surgeon likely has recommendations to give you, too.
 Cross-check this list against your insurance company to find in-network physical therapist and against Yelp to confirm the physical therapist has good reviews.

 10. Get tools to assist with your recovery

 If you have any physical limitations, you might need some tools to help you during post-surgery recovery.
 These are the items that I used (and needed) during my recovery:

 - Shower Grab Bars – Your balance and strength might be affected post-surgery.
 That makes it easier to accidentally fall and seriously hurt yourself in the shower.
 Install these removable grab bars in places you can easily reach for extra stability.

-- Shower Bench – A shower bench is a good idea if you can’t stay on your feet for very long or if you have a hard time maintaining your balance post-surgery.
+- Shower Chair – A shower chair is a good idea if you can’t stay on your feet for very long or if you have a hard time maintaining your balance post-surgery.

 - Long Shower Brush – You might have a hard time reaching your extremities post-surgery.
 A long shower brush can help you with those hard to reach spots.

 - Elevated Toilet Seat – You may find it difficult to sit in a low chair or seat after surgery, including a toilet seat.
 An elevated toilet seat will put less strain on your body when you’re trying to sit down.